xizhonghua/yssybbsuploader/README.md

 ### Features
 * Upload images/files to [YSSY BBS](https://bbs.sjtu.edu.cn)
-* Post with content links to all uploaded files
+* Post with content and links to all uploaded files

 ### Usage
 ```